Ecology at the Centre

-Ecology at the Centre (Écologie au centre, ÉAC), known as the Independent Ecological Alliance (Alliance écologiste indépendante, AEI) until 2022, is a French green political party and former electoral coalition.
+Ecology at the Centre (Écologie au centre, ÉAC), known as the Independent Ecological Alliance (Alliance écologiste indépendante, AEI) until 2022, was a French green political party and former electoral coalition.

 The coalition was originally created ahead of the 2009 European Parliament election, and was composed of Antoine Waechter's Independent Ecological Movement (MEI), Jean-Noël Debroise's Ecology Generation (GE), and Jean-Marc Governatori's France in Action (LFA).
 After MEI and GE's departure from the coalition in 2010, Governatori's LFA took over the name of the coalition in 2011.
 In the 2022 legislative election, the party's candidates were presented under the name Ecology at the Centre.